 It is very important to understand that a power of attorney does NOT make the attorney-in-fact personally liable for the debts and obligations of the principal.
 This is true even for contracts that the attorney-in-fact signs on behalf of the principal.
 So if you have a power of attorney for your mother and you sign a contract with the nursing home as her attorney-in-fact, your mother has the legal obligation under that contract and not you.

 As attorney-in-fact for an elderly resident, a nursing home can ask you to pay bills on behalf of the resident using the resident’s own money that you have control over.
 In fact, in your role as attorney-in-fact for the elderly resident you are probably obligated (in your role as power of attorney) to pay those bills from the resident’s funds and on their behalf.
-The nursing home cannot, however, demand or force you to assume direct personal responsibility for the bills and pay them out of your own pocket.
+The nursing home cannot, however, demand or force you to assume direct personal responsibility for the bills and pay this debt out of your own pocket.

 There are specific federal regulations that are prohibit nursing homes from holding third parties personally liable for bills.
 If you have a power of attorney for an elderly resident, all the nursing home can do is ask you to pay them with the resident’s own money: